stacks-network/stacks-core/sip/sip-001-burn-election.md

 Once a leader's key transaction is confirmed, the leader will be a candidate for election for a subsequent burn block in which it must send a _commitment transaction_.
-This transaction both burns the leader's cryptocurrency (proof-of-burn) and spends the leader's energy (proof-of-work), and registers the leader's preferred chain tip and new VRF seed for selection in the cryptographic sortition.
+This transaction burns the leader's cryptocurrency (proof of burn) and registers the leader's preferred chain tip and new VRF seed for selection in the cryptographic sortition.

 This transaction commits to the following information:

-* the amount of cryptocurrency destroyed to produce the block
+* the amount of cryptocurrency burned to produce the block
 * the chain tip that the block will be appended to
 * the proving key that will have been used to generate the block's seed
 * the new VRF seed if this leader is chosen
-* any transaction data that the leader _promises_ to include in their block (see "Operation as a leader").
+* a digest of all transaction data that the leader _promises_ to include in their block (see "Operation as a leader").

-The seed value is the cryptographic hash of the chain tip's seed (on the burn chain) and this block's VRF proof generated with the leader's proving key.
-The VRF proof is stored in the Stacks block header off-chain, but committed to on-chain.
+The seed value is the cryptographic hash of the chain tip's seed (which is available on the burn chain) and this block's VRF proof generated with the leader's proving key.
+The VRF proof itself is stored in the Stacks block header off-chain, but its hash -- the seed for the next sortition -- is committed to on-chain.

-The leader has a 1-epoch window of time in which to generate a commitment transaction for its desired chain tip.
-If the commitment transaction is "late" and arrives in a later epoch than intended, it will be ignored.

 The burn chain block that contains the candidates' commitment transaction serves as the election block for the leader's block (i.e. _N_), and is used to